THE TIKKUN PATH™ MANIFESTO

 And it is not spiritual work that ignores medical reality.

-It is a structured integration of three streams that healthcare separates:
+It is a structured integration of three streams that healthcare and modern society usually separate:

-Regulation: build nervous system steadiness so that wholeness can be held, not just tasted.
+Reconnection and Regulation: Establish contact with your inner intelligence and inner soul.
+Build compassionate awareness.
+Let it nourish nervous system steadiness so that wholeness can be held, not just tasted.

-Restoration: meet soul-level patterns and disowned inner parts in the light of the soul, so the “broken” is integrated rather than fought.
+Restoration: meet soul-level patterns and disowned inner parts in the light of the soul, so the “broken” is healed and integrated rather than fought.

 This work also refuses certain things that have become normal in the healing marketplace: